WHAT ARE MIGRAINES?

 Food craving (without hunger) is another classic cascade step.
 Many migraineurs crave sweets before a migraine, even if they are fully stuffed.
 The brain, in most cases, uses glucose for energy but glucose cannot get into the neurons without functioning voltage dependent ionic channels and the proper amount of sodium.
 Thus craving represents shortage of voltage energy, and if sodium is not increased, some neurons will run out of fuel and stop generating action potential.
 Studies point to the importance of magnesium, a critical element providing energy for all cells, including neurons, since it is the “key” to opening the voltage gated pumps28.
 Voltage gated calcium channels are high-voltage channels that require more sodium-rich electrolyte and more calcium—migraineurs are endowed with more calcium than normal29 and hence they need a higher sodium-rich diet.

 Voltage leaks are a hallmark of many health conditions and migraines as well.
 Voltage leaks occur as a result of damage to the myelin sheath that provides insulation for the electrical communication between neurons.
 Voltage leaks prevent neuronal communications.
 Due to the increased voltage activity of a migraine-brain, the potential for myelin sheath damage is high.
-We can prevent this by supporting the greater cholesterol and fat requirements of the brain30,31.
-Myelin damage is also caused by glucose and insulin32,33.
+We can prevent this by supporting the greater cholesterol and There are many different types of fats; polyunsaturated, monounsaturated, hydrogenated, saturated and trans fat.
+The body requires good fats (polyunsaturated and monounsaturated) in order to… requirements of the brain30,31.
+Myelin damage is also caused by glucose and Insulin is a hormone made by the pancreas.
+It is responsible for making the body’s cells absorb glucose (sugar) from the blood….32,33.

 Much blame has been placed on the influence of female hormonal variations as the cause of migraines.
 If migraines have a direct correlation with the presence and fluctuation of female hormones alone, one would assume that anyone who lacks such hormonal changes—men, or small children, or women who are post menopause—would not have migraines, but they do.